-- Check to see if the corners are square before reattaching the back, shifting the shelves slightly if needed to square it up
+- Check to see if the corners are square before reattaching the back.
+Shift the shelves slightly if needed to square it up

-- Starting in one of the corners begin reattaching the back with the nails you removed, making sure the shelf is still square (ALSO – be sure to shift each nail about a quarter inch away from the old holes)
+- Starting in one of the corners begin reattaching the back with the nails you removed.
+Make sure the shelf is still square.
+(ALSO – be sure to shift each nail about a quarter inch away from the old holes)

 - Then go to the opposite corner and do the same, once you are sure the shelves are square, finish nailing down the back